snouhaud/dsnap-sync/README.md

 ## Requirements

-`dsnap-sync`relies on external tools to achieve its goal.
+beside the shell itself, `dsnap-sync`relies on external tools to achieve its goal.
 At run-time their availability is checked.
 Following tools are are used:

-- snapper
 - awk
+- btrfs
+- findmnt
 - sed
+- snapper
+- tee
+- wc

+optionaly tools

 - notify-send
+- pv

 ## Installation